LibreTap/mqtt-protocol/examples/read_flow.md

 # Read Flow Example

-Complete message sequence for reading data from an NFC tag.
+Complete message sequence for tag discovery (reading tag UID).

+**Note:** In v1.0, the read operation is for **tag discovery only** and returns the `tag_uid` without reading block data.
+Block data storage and reading will be added in v2.0.

 ## Flow Sequence

 1. **Service sends read start command**
 2. **Device changes mode to read**
 3. **User presents tag**
-4. **Device reads blocks and reports success**
+4. **Device reads tag UID and reports success**
 5. **Device returns to idle**

 ---